Azure/CanadaPubSecALZ/docs/archetypes/healthcare.md

 ### Deployment Scenarios

+> Sample deployment scenarios are based on the latest JSON parameters file schema definition.
+If you have an older version of this repository, please use the examples from your repository.

 | Scenario | Example JSON Parameters | Notes |
 |:-------- |:----------------------- |:----- |
 | Deployment with Hub Virtual Network | [tests/schemas/lz-healthcare/FullDeployment-With-Hub.json](../../tests/schemas/lz-healthcare/FullDeployment-With-Hub.json) | - |